Approved June 7, 2021

-Members shall have all the privileges of Active Members except those
+Members shall have all the privileges of Individual Members except those

-of election to office and receipt of Society publications other than
+of voting, election to office and receipt of Society publications other than

 4.5 Honorary Life Members.
 Honorary Life Members shall be entitled

-to the voting privileges of Active Members.
+to the voting privileges of Individual Members.
 Honorary Life Members shall

 be restricted to retired persons who have been President of the Society